devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 ### Amazon SageMaker AI (previously known as Amazon SageMaker)

-TODO
+- Used to train and refine your ML models.

 ### Amazon Textract

-Used to extract text from documents.
+- Used to extract text from documents.

 ### Amazon Transcribe